Fortnite-maker girds for epic court clash with Apple

 The two firms will be debating whether Apple has the right to set grounds rules, control payment systems and kick out apps from its marketplace that fail to comply.

-Also at stake will be Apple’s slice of revenue from iPhone apps, as much as 30 percent.
+Also at stake will be Apple's slice of revenue from iPhone apps, as much as 30%.

 Apple contends that its commission is the industry norm, and is fair compensation for giving developers a global storefront and keeping it secure.

-Epic, which is seeking to return to the App Store without being forced to use Apple’s payment scheme, is not alone in its criticism.
+Epic, which is seeking to return to the App Store without being forced to use Apple's payment plan, is not alone in its criticism.

 The European Union on Friday formally accused Apple of unfairly squeezing out music streaming rivals based on a complaint brought by Sweden-based Spotify and others which claim the California group sets rules that favor its own Apple Music.